-- As a rule, such students must complete at least one (1) academic year of courses before taking a leave of absence. - Generally, such students may request no more than one (1) quarter of leave. - Students who have either been SSU students for less than one (1) year or who may need more than one (1) quarter of leave from their studies should consult with the Designated School Official (DSO) to see if any exceptions apply.
+- As a rule, such students must complete at least one (1) academic year of courses before taking a leave of absence.
+An academic year is defined as 3 consecutive quarters. - Generally, such students may request no more than one (1) quarter of leave. - Students who have either been SSU students for less than one (1) year or who may need more than one (1) quarter of leave from their studies should consult with the Designated School Official (DSO) to see if any exceptions apply.